-It is my sincere privilege and honor to serve as the sport administrator for soccer during the 2019-20 school year.
-With the excitement from the Women's FIFA World Cup Victory, let's keep the soccer buzz going all fall!
-I hope to see many of you participating in Friday Night Futbol and showcasing this event, and other special events via social media.
-It is such a joy to see what our teams are doing across the state, and sharing ideas together.
-During the season, please use the following hashtags: #ohsaa, Futbol Friday Night #TheOnlyGameInTown, Service Events #ohsaaServes
+We hope to see many of you participating in Friday Night Futbol and showcasing this event, and other special events via social media.
+It is such a joy to see what our teams are doing across the state and sharing ideas together.

-To 'go green', the decision was made to put this manual online and give YOU the opportunity to download this to your computer via the online rules meeting.
+To 'go green', the decision was made to put this manual online and give YOU the opportunity to print and make notes.
 I strongly encourage before you pick up the phone and dial up the OHSAA for a question to be answered, you do 3 things:

 - 1. Consult the subject areas in this manual - 2.
 Consult with your school's Athletic Director.
-He/She most likely knows the answer or has the resource to answer it. - 3.
+The most likely know the answer or has the resource to answer it. - 3.
 Go to the Soccer webpage at www.ohsaa.org.
 Various items are located on this site to assist you.

-Statistics gathered from last year's online rules meeting provides proof of the increased number of non-school coaches in ALL sports, with Soccer being as high as any other.
-This Coaches Guide has kept in mind that contact with the school's administration is not always as common place as some other school sports.
-Keep in mind also this Coaches Guide is in step with required State Rules Interpretation Meetings.
+This manual has kept in mind that contact with the school's administration is not always as commonplace as some other school sports.
+This Coaches Guide is in step with required State Rules Interpretation Meetings.

-Now, maybe more than any other time in our existence, 'we' as coaches and sport administrators need to step forward and provide the leadership to high school student-athletes.
-There are so many great things about high school athletics and those must be at the forefront every single day we work with students in our schools.
-Players don't play for million dollar contracts and though I wish every player that takes the field could go on and play at the 'next level', the statistics continue to say that most do not.
-The high school experience can and should be one of the best they ever have; and YOU as the coach provide the leadership for that experience.
+Now, more than any other time in our existence, 'we' as coaches and sport administrators need to step forward and provide leadership to student-athletes.
+There are so many great things about school athletics and those must be at the forefront every single day.
+The school experience can and should be one of the best they ever have; and YOU as the coach provide the leadership for that experience.
 I hope ALL of us can work together to make this happen.
 The OSSCA and the OHSAA have committed themselves to this mission and together we can accomplish this.